dry states in india

 In India, some states have implemented a concept called “dry state” or “alcohol prohibition.”
 Here’s a breakdown of what it means:

-• Dry State: A state where the sale, consumption, and possession of alcoholic beverages are completely banned or heavily restricted.
+• Dry State: A state where the sale, consumption, and possession of alcoholic beverages are entirely banned or heavily restricted.

 Essentially, a Dry state in India enforces a form of alcohol prohibition within its borders.